The Scientific Mind: Physical Sciences

-Dr Fouzia Haneef Khan is a Lecturer (Teaching) within the Faculty of Medicine at Imperial College London.
-She has vast teaching and research experience spanning over 10 years.
-Fouzia contributes to teaching and learning activity by taking an active role in promoting up-to-date and innovative pedagogy and practice.
+Dr Fouzia Haneef Khan is at KSBL.
+She is also a Lecturer within the Faculty of Medicine at Imperial College London.
+She has a vast teaching and research experience spanning over 10 years and contributes to teaching and learning activities by taking an active role in promoting up-to-date and innovative pedagogy and practice.

-Fouzia joined Imperial College London in 2019.
-She is mainly responsible for coordinating, teaching, and organising the MSc Genes, Drugs and Stem Cells (GDS) – Novel Therapies programme of the Faculty of Medicine.
-The Programme provides academic and laboratory research training in three key areas: Gene and Nucleic Acid Based Therapies, New Horizons in Pharmacology and Regenerative Medicine.
-Fouzia also implements the authentic assessments for that course.
-As a lead for the Coordinated Transformation Group, Fouzia plays a key role in the transformation of the MSc programme to blended/remote delivery.
-She is a project supervisor and a module leader for the Evidence, Information and Communication module and the Research project module in her programme.
-Fouzia also teaches ad-hoc to the MBBS students and is a personal and academic tutor for undergraduates and postgraduates within the Faculty.
+At Imperial College London, she is mainly responsible for coordinating, teaching, and organizing the M.Sc.
+Genes, Drugs and Stem Cells – Novel Therapies Program of the Faculty of Medicine since 2019.
+As a lead for the Coordinated Transformation Group, she plays a key role in the transformation of the M.Sc. program to blend remote delivery.
+She is a project supervisor and a module leader for the Evidence, Information and Communication module and the Research project module in her program.
+She also teaches ad-hoc to the Bachelor of Medicine, Bachelore of Surgery (MBBS) students and is a personal and academic tutor for undergraduates and postgraduates within the Faculty.

 Prior to joining Imperial College in 2019, Fouzia taught on the MSc Drug Discovery and the MPharm programmes.
 She is currently a Pharmacy OSCE (objective structured clinical examination) Assessor for the Research Department of Practice and Policy within UCL.